If you’re trying to watch Netflix and constantly getting kicked out of the app, you might be perplexed!

 Why does Netflix keep kicking me out?

-Normally Account or internet connection problems are the most frequent causes of Netflix keeps kicking you out.
+Normally, Account or internet connection issues are the most frequent causes of Netflix keeps kicking you out.

 Continue reading to learn what steps you may take to solve this problem.